-With warmer weather here and the flowers blooming, May is the ideal time to get outside with your community.
-And with your health goals in your pocket and your dedication to your heart health, it’s also the perfect time to participate in one of the many organized walks, runs, or “fun runs” happening across the country.
+With your health goals in your pocket and your dedication to your heart health, participating in one of the many organized walks, runs, or “fun runs” happening across the country is a great way to get outside with your community.

 Never done one of these races before?
 You’re in the right place.
-Learn how you can accomplish this month’s Ubiquinol Bucket List item with our guide to participating in a walk/run.
+Check out our guide to participating in a walk/run to help you get started!

 Choose the right run for you